ashleygreendev/CSV_to_SQLLite/README.md

 # CSV_to_SQLLite

+## Purpose of this Repo
+    The purpose of this repo is to convert input CSV data into an SQLite database with minimalistic validation.

 ## Required Libraries, Tools, or Frameworks
     Maven should be installed as well as the proper JDK (Version 8 or above)